 The simulation vest design should be a wearable and functional item to be used by the University of Wisconsin-Madison Hospital Simulation Lab and Emergency Department.
 The vest should be adjustable so that it can be worn by an average sized male.
-For the most part it will be used by a 6ft 180 lb male, so it should be the length of an average male torso.
+For the most part it will be used by a 6ft, 180 lb male, so it should be the length of an average male torso.
 The vest will have a wearable component as well as an electronic component.
 Imbedded in the vest there will be a speaker system, which can simulate breathing and heart sounds.
-The heart sound, pulses, and breathing features should have multiple leads.
-Pulse sounds should be found on the arms, heart and neck.
 Breathing should be able to be heard on the front of the vest as well as the back.
 The vest will be lightweight so that it can be worn for extended periods of time during educational training.
-For this design, there will be a bluetooth component embedded which will control the speaker and the state of the heart and lungs.
-The bluetooth component will be connected to an app which can simulate different conditions such as cardiac arrest and murmurs.
+For this design, there will be a bluetooth component will be connected to an app which can simulate different conditions such as cardiac arrest and murmurs.
 The sim-vest will be controlled by a second operator at a separate workstation who could manipulate the heart and lung sounds.
-The vest material will also be made of a cleanable cloth, so that it can sanetized easily between uses.
+The vest material will also be made of a cleanable cloth, so that it can be sanitized easily between uses.
 The vest should be sturdy and withstand years of use when used approximately 8-12 hours a week.